afelten-Anses/VARtools/iVARCall2/README.md

 - The script 'iVCFmerge' merge all g.vcf in a single vcf file.

-- All variants detected are filered by 'VCFilter' in order to remove variants caused by missing data or due to reference.
+- All detected variants are filtrated by 'VCFilter' in order to remove variants presenting by missing data or only due to reference.

-- The script 'VCFtoMATRIX' make 3 distance matrix (SNPs, InDels and SNPs + InDels) from all variants selected by the workflow.
+- The script 'VCFtoMATRIX' produces 3 distance matrices (SNPs, InDels and SNPs + InDels) from all variants selected by the workflow.

-- All filered variants are concatenante in a 3 fasta files (SNPs, InDels and SNPs + InDels) by the 'VCFtoFASTA' script.
-This fasta files can be used to produce a phylogenetic tree.
+- All filtrated variants are concatenated in a 3 fasta files (SNPs, InDels and SNPs + InDels) by the 'VCFtoFASTA' script.
+These fasta files can be used to produce a phylogenetic tree.

 - The 'VCFtoPseudoGenome' script replace for each sample all SNPs in the reference genome in order to obtain a 'PseudoGenome'.
 For this step, InDels are not included.